hypo69/hypo/pytest/gemini/src/webdriver/chrome/extentions/openai/scripts/jquery-3.5.1.slim.min.md

 #  jQuery is a JavaScript library, and these tests need to be
 #  run in a browser environment (or a suitable JavaScript testing framework).
 #  The provided code example is highly simplified compared to a full jQuery implementation.
-#  This solution focuses on illustrating how to write *mock* test cases.
+#  This solution focuses on illuStarting how to write *mock* test cases.

 def test_jquery_slim_min_exists():
     """Verifies that the jQuery slim library is importable."""